 The preparation of the financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
+Significant areas requiring the use of management estimates related to the determination of the useful life of intangible assets and the valuation of the club grants payable.
 Actual results could differ from those estimates.

-For the Period from August 1, 2020 to March 31, 2021 (With Comparative Figures for the Year Ended July 31, 2020)
+For the Year Ended March 31, 2022 (With Comparative Figures for Eight Months Ending March 31, 2021)